 Vinegar and Baking Soda

 Many people have tried the vinegar plus baking soda route and been successful.
 The great thing about this method is that it’s natural and you probably already have the supplies in your pantry.

-To clean using this method: Start with a 50/50 solution combination of white vinegar and water.
+To clean using this method: Start with a 50/50 solution of white vinegar and water.
 Pour the solution on the spot, get out your scrub brush, and put some elbow grease into cleaning the mess up.

 Once the spot on the carpet is dry, sprinkle baking soda on top of it.
 After that, get some detergent and hot water and scrub it again – this time like you’ve never scrubbed before!

-Pet Stain & Odor Remover
+Commercial Pet Stain & Odor Removers

-As with the vinegar and baking soda method, they don’t always work.
+As with the vinegar and baking soda method, they don’t always work but they’re certainly worth a try.
 I’ve used several different ones and their effectiveness has really varied.
-My favorites are Nature’s Miracle Advanced and Skout’s Honor Urine Destroyer (affiliate link).
+My favorites are Biokleen Bac-Out Stain and Odor Eliminator (my #1 fav right now), Nature’s Miracle Advanced, and Skout’s Honor Urine Destroyer (affiliate link).

 However, it usually requires that you soak up as much of the dog pee as you can, saturate the area with the cleaner, wait a while (sometimes up to 30 minutes), soak up as much of the cleaner as you can, and allow the area to dry naturally.

 This should always be your worst-case-scenario option when it comes to cleaning stains and only use bleach on white carpets.
 Colored carpets will fade.
 If you’re going to use bleach, make sure to open any nearby windows and keep your pets in a completely different room to prevent the fumes from affecting them.

 One thing to keep in mind is that bleach itself won’t clean the carpet.
-You will still need to thoroughly clean it using a carpet brush and carpet shampoo to remove a pet stain.
-Using bleach and the carpet shampoo can be effective, but should not be your first option.
+You will still need to thoroughly clean it using a carpet brush and carpet shampoo or cleaner to remove the pet odor.

 Professional Carpet Cleaning Services

 Professional cleaners are highly-skilled technicians who are trained and background-checked to be the best in the industry.
 They will get your carpet clean from top to bottom and rejuvenate spots that seem to be at the point of no return.

 CLICK HERE to find a Sears carpet cleaning professional in your area.

 If you do choose to use a home remedy, always make sure the items you’re using to clean your carpet are pet-friendly or block off the area of the room so your 4-legged pal doesn’t get hurt or sick from the chemicals used to clean the carpet.